fbpx

 The Seven-Eyed Model of Supervision According to Winnie the Pooh Part 1 Workshop with Gillian Walter and Shirley Smith

-In this first of a 2-part workshop series, Gillian Walter & Shirley Smith share how...
+In this interactive first part of a 2-part workshop series, Gillian Walter and Shirley Smith...

 Learning Objective Participants Can Expect From This Event